Velenosi-Lab/DIATAGeR/README.md

 </p>

 # Required Data
 DIATAGeR requires two data inputs: a feature list and MS2 spectra.
-Feature list can be an MS-DIAL alignment file or generic format [[feature list example]](https://shorturl.at/COesX).
-MS2 spectra can be in txt, msp and mgf format (exported from MSDIAL) or mgf format (exported from MZMine).
+Feature list (txt format) can be an MS-DIAL alignment file or generic format .
+MS2 spectra can be in txt, msp and mgf format (exported from MSDIAL).
+In addition, DIATAGeR can read MS2 spectra in mgf format (exported from MZMine).
+Example of Feature lists and MS2 spectra are available in [[MetaboLights]](www.ebi.ac.uk/metabolights/MTBLS11927) or [[Google Drive]](https://shorturl.at/COesX)

 # Installation